actions-marketplace-validations/ViliusSutkus89_promote-Nexus-repository-to-MavenCentral/README.md

 - sonatypePassword: Password part of the access token generated in oss.sonatype.org

 Optional inputs are:
+- mavenCentralURL: Final resting place of published artifacts.
+Defaults to 'https://repo1.maven.org/maven2/'.
 - printResponseBodyInErrors: Responses from Sonatype may contain sensitive data, should it be printed when printing errors?
+May leak ProfileId.
 Defaults to 'false' (yes, this is a string, not a boolean).
 - censorProfileId: ProfileID may be sensitive data.
-Should it be excluded from the debug log?
+Should it be censored when printing the debug log?
 Defaults to 'true' (yes, this is a string, not a boolean).